CodeSmile-0000011110110111/de.codesmile.luny/README.md

 context.Reloads = context.Reloads and context.Reloads + 1 or 1
 print("Reloaded script " .. context.Reloads .. " times")
 ```
+By "instantly" I mean: You can code and save, then glance at the changes in the editor.
+Not even having to focus the editor window!

 You may be wondering about the `and or` pattern.
 It's a ternary, and to the right you'll find single-line comments:
 ```